MicrosoftDocs/security/zero-trust/integrate/sentinel-workbook.md

 The Microsoft Sentinel Zero Trust (TIC 3.0) workbook provides an automated visualization of Zero Trust principles, cross-walked to the Trust Internet Connections framework, and helps organizations to monitor configurations over time.

-The Zero Trust workbook uses the full breadth of Microsoft Security offerings across Azure, Microsoft 365, Teams, Intune, Windows Virtual Desktop, and more, and enables users across your teams to gain  situational awareness for cloud workloads' security posture.
+The Zero Trust workbook uses the full breadth of Microsoft Security offerings across Azure, Microsoft 365, Teams, Intune, Windows Virtual Desktop, and more.
+It uses automation to visualize your Zero Trust security architecture and helps users across your teams to gain situational awareness for cloud workloads' security posture.
 The workbook is designed to augment staffing through automation, artificial intelligence, machine learning, query/alerting generation, visualizations, tailored recommendations, and respective documentation references.

 This article describes how to install and use the Microsoft Sentinel Zero Trust workbook in your Microsoft Sentinel workspace.

-> [!IMPORTANT]
+## The Zero Trust workbook and the Trusted Internet Connections framework

-> While the Microsoft Sentinel Zero Trust (TIC 3.0) workbook provides best practice guidance, Microsoft does not guarantee nor imply compliance.
-All TIC requirements, validations, and controls are governed by the [Cybersecurity & Infrastructure Security Agency](https://www.cisa.gov/trusted-internet-connections).
+While the Microsoft Sentinel Zero Trust (TIC 3.0) workbook provides best practice guidance, Microsoft does not guarantee nor imply compliance.
+All Trusted Internet Connection (TIC) requirements, validations, and controls are governed by the [Cybersecurity & Infrastructure Security Agency](https://www.cisa.gov/trusted-internet-connections).

->
-> The Zero Trust workbook provides visibility and situational awareness for control requirements delivered with Microsoft technologies in predominantly cloud-based environments.
+The Zero Trust workbook provides visibility and situational awareness for control requirements delivered with Microsoft technologies in predominantly cloud-based environments.
 Customer experience will vary by user, and some panels may require additional configurations and query modification for operation.

->
-> Recommendations do not imply coverage of respective controls, as they are often one of several courses of action for approaching requirements, which is unique to each customer.
+Recommendations do not imply coverage of respective controls, as they are often one of several courses of action for approaching requirements, which is unique to each customer.
 Recommendations should be considered a starting point for planning full or partial coverage of respective control requirements.

+> [!NOTE]
+> Zero Trust and TIC 3.0 are not the same, but they share many common themes and together provide a common story.
+The Microsoft Sentinel Zero Trust workbook offers detailed crosswalks between the Microsoft Zero Trust model with the TIC 3.0 framework and helps users to better understand the overlaps between the two.
 >

-This workbook leverages automation to visualize your Zero Trust security architecture.
-Is Zero Trust the same as TIC 3.0?
-No, they’re not the same, but they share numerous common themes which provide a powerful story.
-The workbook offers detailed crosswalks of Microsoft's Zero Trust model with the Trusted Internet Connections (TIC3.0) framework to better understand the overlaps.

 ## Workbook use cases and user types